 My husband was born and raised in Japan, and I spent 5 years over there myself (2 years before meeting him and 3 years together).
 Our oldest child has visited twice and our twins just once so far, when we went in the summer of 2017 (don't miss our great 4-part video series of that trip to Japan here!!).
 So, when Japan Candy Box reached out for us to do an unboxing, we were totally psyched!!
-Watch it below, have some laughs, be inspired to try something new, see us demo and try out 2 of the crazy interactive candies at the end, and ENTER TO WIN YOUR OWN JAPAN CANDY BOX in the app at the bottom of this page - it's open WORLDWIDE!!
+Watch it below, have some laughs, be inspired to try something new, see us demo and try out 2 of the crazy interactive candies at the end, get your own Japan Candy box with my affiliate link here!
+And ENTER TO WIN YOUR OWN JAPAN CANDY BOX in the app at the bottom of this page - it's open WORLDWIDE (giveaway ended Nov 13, 2018)!!

 Enter to win here, and don't forget to leave us a comment to let us know what you think about Japan Candy Box, our video, our silly kids, Japanese culture, or anything else!!

 If you're searching for a unique Halloween Costume, or an easy Cosplay idea for your next Comic Con, I've got a suggestion for ya!
 Kigurumi hooded onesie costumes from Kutame!
 From dragons and sharks to unicorns and pandas, they have a massive selection of costumes!
-You'll even find some Japanese ones such as Gudetama, Korilakkuma, Rilakkuma, Mega Man, Shiba Inu, and Gloomy Bear (in black or pink).
+You'll even find some Japanese ones such as Gudetama, Korilakkuma, Rilakkuma, Mega Man, Shiba Inu, and Pink Gloomy Bear.
 Not only does Kutame have tons of Kigurumi, they also have Pusheen, blind boxes, mugs and other great gifts.

 And are you ready for this?!
-We're giving away a $150 store credit (US residents only; good for 2 - 3 Kigurumi costumes), and have a 25% off coupon code for everyone else!!
-Just read on and enter to win at the bottom of this blog post!!
+We're giving away a $150 store credit (US residents only; good for 2 - 3 Kigurumi costumes), and have a 20% off coupon code for everyone else!!
+Just read on and enter to win at the bottom of this blog post!! (giveaway ended)

 They are SUPER soft, and warm (made of 100% polyester, SAZAC's signature soft fleece), machine washable (just turn them inside out), and because they're so loose fitting they allow for plenty of layering underneath which makes them the perfect choice for Trick-or-Treating in chilly locations!
 Another thing that makes Kigurumi so great is there's no guessing game when choosing your size.
 They're meant to be loose fitting, and only come in 2 size options for adults: "regular one size" (what hubby and I got, we're both about 5'8") and "extra tall size" (for those over 6') and 2 size options for kids: 3-5 years old (what we got for our just turned 3 year old twins) and 5-9 years old (what we got for my small almost 6 year old son).